Navigation

 3961 E. Camelback Road

 At the Arcadia taqueria and cantina CRUjiente Tacos, the neighborhood gets a namesake drink.
 The Arcadia Margarita combines tequila, cucumber, cilantro, jalapeno, house agave syrup and fresh lime.
 CRU’s bar team also is infusing unique flavors, including cinnamon, coconut and a version with passion fruit and serrano.
-You’ll find daily specials, including all-day happy hour on Wednesdays, which features an $8 Premiere CRU Margarita.
+You’ll find daily specials, including an all-day happy hour on Mondays, which features an $8 Premiere CRU Margarita.
+For all these reasons, CRUjiente was crowned Phoenix New Times' Best Margaritas in 2024.

 Centrico